missionmule/avionics-build/README.md

 enabling the build to take place on top of the newest Debian OS builds and therefore stay up-to-date as much as possible.

+Note: As of August 9, 2019, the latest Raspbian image that doesn't fail when the access point is connected to is `2019-04-08-raspbian-stretch-lite.zip`.
+In later images, there is a memory dump that's triggered when connecting to the access point from another computer.
+This seems to be rooted in the OS itself, as the problem is replicable over different hardware.

 To setup the firmware, do the following:

 Add `wpa_supplicant.conf` and `ssh` files to `boot` volume after flashing latest